sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 3: Working with Vizualizations/Fundamentals 3: Working with Visualizations.md

 ![Alt text](assets/vizbasics2.png)

-In the `Element Panel` click the `X-Axis` and select `Store Region` as below.
+In the `Element Panel` click on the + of the `X-Axis` and select `Store Region` as below.
 Use the search feature when you have a large number of columns to save scrolling time:

 <img src="assets/vizbasics3.png" width="400"/>